-12Figure 4.
+Figure 4.
+Propidium iodide staining and western blot analysis of spheroids.
+(A) Representative images of PI-stained MCF-7 spheroids after 9 days of treatment.
+MCF-7 cells were seeded in ultra-low attachment 96-well plates grown for 9 days and treated with increasing concentrations of EIPA on day 2, 4 and 7.
+On day 9, the spheroids were stained with PI and images were acquired on an epifluorescence microscope.
+Scale bar: 200 µm.
+1 n.

+(B) Representative western blots of MDA-MB-231 cells after knockout/knockdown of acid-base transporters.
+NHE1 was knocked out by CRISPR/Cas9 in MDA-MB-231 cells 12 and the cells were subsequently transiently transfected with siRNA against MCT4 or NBCn1, and grown as spheroids for 9 days before being lysed and subjected to western blotting using an antibody recognizing total and cleaved (c)PARP.
+(C) Quantification of the ratio of cPARP to PARP protein level, normalized to loading control (β-actin).
+1 n.

+Figure 5.
+Fixing, embedding and immunohistochemistry analysis of spheroids.
 (A) Schematic representation of the protocol for embedding of spheroids.
 Individual steps are marked as (i-vii).
 (B) Image of embedded MDA-MB-231 spheroid.
 Scale bar: 50 µm.
-(C+D) Representative images of DMSO- or chemotherapy-treated (upper and lower panels, respectively) MDA-MB-231 spheroids.
-MDA-MB-231 cells were seeded as described in Figure 3A, grown for 7 days and treated with chemotherapy on day 2 and 4.
-On day 7, the spheroids were embedded followed by analysis by IHC with primary antibodies against Ki-67 (C) and p53 (D).
+(C) Representative image of chemotherapy-treated MDA-MB-231 spheroid subjected to IHC analysis with antibodies against p-53.
+Dashed lines show the circumference of the spheroid.
+Scale bar: 20 µm.
+(D,E) Representative images of DMSO- or chemotherapy-treated (upper and lower panels, respectively) MDA-MB-231 spheroids.
+MDA-MB-231 cells were seeded in ultra-low attachment 96-well plates, grown for 7 days and treated with chemotherapy on day 2 and 4.
+On day 7, the spheroids were embedded followed by analysis by IHC with primary antibodies against Ki-67 (D) and p53 (E).
 White boxes represent zoom images.
-Scale bar: 20 µm.
+Scale bar: 20 µm in both magnifications.
 3 n.
-(E) Representative images of PI-stained MCF-7 spheroids after 9 days of treatment.
-MCF-7 cells were seeded as described in Figure 3A, grown for 9 days and treated with increasing concentrations of EIPA on day 2, 4 and 7.
-On day 9, the spheroids were stained with PI and images were acquired on an epifluorescence microscope.
-Scale bar: 200 µm.
-1 n.

 Discussion